Vickdevops/Deploy-a-WordPress-Website-on-AWS/README.md

 By following this guide, you can deploy a scalable, secure, and highly available WordPress website on AWS, leveraging various AWS services to ensure optimal performance and reliability.

-For a visual demonstration of deploying WordPress using CloudFormation, you may find the following video helpful: